An Expanded View

 Sajan has a unique sound that is immediately recognizable.
 Since his initial release in 2017, he's grown as an artist lyrically while, at the same time, maintaining a sound that is distinctly his.
 The rhythms are melodic and electronic, infusing aspects of soul, hip-hop, downtempo, and acoustic worship.
 Each track delivers a new soundscape that is intended to act as a backdrop to the lyrics of the individual song.
 While each song stands alone, the entire project moves seamlessly from one track to the next.

 The opening track, "Fight," opens strongly with a focus on God and the need that we have for Him in our lives to help us fight through the harder times.
 God's plans for us, as well as His promises of provision, is a recurring theme throughout the album, specifically "Trust," "No Worries," and "All I Want."

 The opening instrumental measures of "No Worries" invite you to stay awhile.
 The textures created through the layers of instrumentation, partnered with Nauriyal’s vocals combine to create a memorable song.
 In addition to the soundscape, the change of pace and tone in the second verse with Ngoga’s feature combine into a track that begs to be listened to again and again.

 For Fans Of

 Following Sajan since his initial full-length album, Always Enough has afforded me the opportunity to see how his production has grown and how his lyrics have matured.
-It's encouraging to see a young artist grow and learn in his chosen craft, while still staying true to his original roots.
-In his collective life experience, it's as though his perspective on the things of God has broadened and deepened allowing for his production and vocals to become much more focused.
+It's encouraging to see a young artist grow and learn in his chosen craft, while still staying true to his roots.
+In his collective life experience, it's as though his perspective on the things of God has broadened and deepened, allowing his production and vocals to become much more focused.

 View All Music And Book Reviews By MarkRyan_NRT | View MarkRyan_NRT's Profile